Grahp/Website/pages/Setting up Pinchord.md

 permalink: setting-up-pinchord
 ---

+- Disclaimer: Pinchord is in active development, so these dictionaries and layouts may be outdated

 Guide for setting up [[Pinchord|Pinchord]] on [[Steno Glossary Old#Plover|Plover]] and Javelin.

 - Put the resources here so [[Home|I]] don't have to link to my github :(